 AWM (Appliance Wiring Material) cables are defined by Underwriters Laboratories (UL) as an appliance wiring material.
-These wire types cover various cable configurations for many industries and applications, and many continuous flexible cables are manufactured to UL AWM standards.
+These wire types support a range of cable configurations across industries and applications, and many continuous flexible cables are manufactured to UL AWM standards.

 Key features of AWM cables

-• Flexible Conductors: AWM cables utilize flexible conductors made of stranded copper or aluminum.
+- Flexible Conductors: AWM cables use stranded copper or aluminum conductors.
 This makes the cable more straightforward to work with and route while reducing the risk of conductor damage.

-• Durable Jacket: AWM cables feature a durable jacket to protect the insulation and conductors from damage.
-The jacket is typically made of PVC, nylon, or other materials resistant to abrasion, moisture, and chemicals.
+- Durable Jacket: AWM cables feature a durable jacket to protect the insulation and conductors from damage.
+The jacket is typically made of PVC, nylon, or other abrasion-resistant, moisture-resistant, and chemical-resistant materials.

 Applications for AWM Cables